 Spanish Steps in Roman Travertine

-A long-lived marriage, the one between the most famous staircase in the world and Roman Travertine, which has lasted for almost 3 centuries.
-In 2025 the staircase that connects Piazza di Spagna to Trinità dei Monti will turn 300 years after its inauguration, which took place during the Jubilee of 1725.
+A long-lived marriage, the one between the most famous staircase in the world, the Spanish steps, and roman travertine, which has lasted for almost 3 centuries.
+In 2025, in fact, the staircase that connects Piazza di Spagna to the church of Santissima Trinità dei Monti will turn 300 years old, as its inauguration took place during the Jubilee occurred in 1725.

-For over 3 centuries the staircase was used by millions of citizens and tourists, photographed billions of times, used for events and fashion shows.
-A jewel of elegance in the heart of Rome.
+In almost 3 centuries of its existence, the Spanish steps of roman travertine have been climbed by millions of citizens and tourists, photographed billions of times, used for events and fashion shows.
+A priceless jewel of exquisite craftsmanship in the heart of Rome.